String Theory Bounds on the Cosmological Constant, the Higgs mass, and the Quark and Lepton Masses: Conclusions and Outlook

 In conclusion, responding to Weinberg's closing thoughts\cite{Weinberg:2020zba}, we believe that the ideas, arguments, calculations and results discussed in this paper will inspire the much needed more detailed work devoted to developing all these fundamental aspects of particle physics, quantum gravity and quantum gravity phenomenology.

-\paragraph{Acknowledgments:} Many thanks to L.~Freidel, J.~Kowalski-Glikman and R.\,G.~Leigh as well as A.~Geraci, and D.~Mattingly for insightful collaborations and illuminating discussions.
+\paragraph{Acknowledgments:} First and foremost, we are grateful to Prof. Steven Weinberg, our teacher, role model and great influence, certainly well beyond our shared time in his Theory Group at UT, Austin, as graduate students (PB and DM) and as a postdoc (TH).
+We should like to hope that he would be pleased with our efforts reported here.
+Many thanks to L.~Freidel, J.~Kowalski-Glikman and R.\,G.~Leigh as well as A.~Geraci, and D.~Mattingly for insightful collaborations and illuminating discussions.
 We also thank S.~Abel, N.~Afshordi, L.~Boyle, T.~Curtright, K.~Dienes, P.~Draper, E.~Guendelman, L.~Hardy, Y.~H.~He, J.~Heckman, T.~Jacobson, T.~Kephart, J.~Khoury, L.~Lehner, E.~Livine, A.~Mazumdar, L.~McAllister, H.~P\"{a}s, P.~Ramond, M.~M.~Sheikh-Jabbari, D.~Stojkovic, T.~Takeuchi and N.~Turok for interesting questions and comments.
 PB is supported in part by the Department of Energy grant DE-SC0020220, and thanks the Simons Center for Geometry and Physics and the CERN Theory Group, for their hospitality.
 TH is grateful to the Department of Physics, University of Maryland, and the Physics Department of the University of Novi Sad, Serbia, for recurring hospitality and resources.
 DM is supported by the Julian Schwinger Foundation and the U.S. Department of Energy (under contract DE-SC0020262) and he thanks Perimeter Institute for hospitality and support.
 We also thank E.~Livine and the International Society for Quantum Gravity, T.~Curtright and E.~Guendelman and the BASIC conference series and S. Abel and the CERN meeting on Exotic approaches to the hierarchy problems for providing us with exciting opportunities to present this work.

 \begingroup \baselineskip=13pt \parskip=0pt plus2pt minus1pt {\numberline{}References} \endgroup